djays/jhu-projects/ProjectX/README.md

 # ProjectX

 Chest XRay thoracic disease classification, localization and disease progression on the Stanford ChestX-ray14 dataset <sup>[1]</sup>.
-Implemented using PyTorch 0.3 and iPython.
+Implemented using PyTorch (in 2017) and iPython.
 Resnet50 trained with multi-class soft margin loss.
 For details and results refer to the presentation and report.

 ## Disease Localization and Progression